pingiun/BAPC2018-website/system.md

 menu: contest
 ---

+## Changelog

+The changelog tracks changes from September 30, 2019 onwards.

+1. September 30, 2019: added note that NetBeans may not be available.

+## Overview

 The system is based on Ubuntu 18.04 LTS.
 It will be possible to submit solutions using C99, C++17, Java 11, Python 2.7, and Python 3.6.
 Kotlin will also be available for company teams.